 1) Let the bird grow accustomed to its environment.
 Leave it alone and do not stress it by playing with it, trying to teach it tricks, or forcefully feeding the bird for at least the first three days.

 2) When playing with the bird, ensure the windows are closed.
 You can let it explore your house and get to know your family members.
-Do not let your other pets startle it, or your children to grab the baby harshly.
-You don’t want to make it scared of you.
+Do not let your other pets startle it or your children to grab the baby bird.

-3) Remember: When handling the baby lovie, be gentle, cup it instead of making it feel restrained in a tight grip.
+3) Remember: When handling the baby lovebird, be gentle, cup it instead of making it feel restrained in a tight grip.

 4) Have fun 🙂

 For a young, newly-weaned baby lovebird, put the water tray at the bottom of the cage.
-When it is a few months old, you can slowly adjust its drinking habits to a bird water bottle (that can be purchased in any pet store).
-This will save you a lot of trouble cleaning out the water dishes.
-Sometimes, when babies leave our home they will already be used to the water bottles.
-In this case you can directly put the bottle in the cage without waiting.
+As it grows, you can slowly adjust its drinking habits to a bird water bottle (that can be purchased in any pet store).
+This will save you a lot of trouble cleaning out the water dishes every day.

 DO NOT change its diet suddenly.
 A rapid shift in diet can be very dangerous, even lethal.
-If you want to let it adjust to a new type of food, do it gradually over 2-3 weeks by mixing the new food with the old, and slowly increasing the proportions of new to old.
+If you want to let it adjust to a new type of food, do it gradually over 2-3 weeks by mixing the new food with the old and slowly increasing the proportions of new to old food.

 Change water every day (or two days depending on the cleanliness of the tray).
 Alternatively, you can teach a baby lovebird to use a water bottle.
-Switch the food whenever you see necessary.
+Replenish the food whenever you see necessary.